Towards 2030 sets out Melbourne Grammar School’s strategic intentions.

 In the face of rising costs, economic and other uncertainties, we will support initiatives that ensure delivery of the highest quality education, always ensuring that our School has the capacity to sustain diverse and inclusive student and staff cohorts.
 We will ensure we have sustainable social, environmental, and financial practices in place.

 As part of this latter priority, and with the support of the School community, we hope to embark on four major building projects that support our aspirations and help us to continue to prepare students for the world beyond the School gates.

-Our initial focus will be on creating a Centre for Humanity on the South Yarra campus, and a new building for Lower Primary students at Grimwade House.
+Our initial focus will be on creating a Centre for Humanities on the South Yarra campus, and a new building for Lower Primary students at Grimwade House.
 Later, we hope to redevelop the Strickland Physical Education Centre, and construct an underground black box theatre adjacent to The Old Melburnians War Memorial Hall and the Shelmerdine Studio thereby extending our current performing arts precinct.

 We look forward to working with members of the School community to realise our aspirations now, and in the future.